-"Is it normal for your toes to feel cold after you sprain your ankle?
+"Is it normal for your toes to feel cold after you sprain your ankle?"

 I sprained my ankle pretty bad and it is now swollen.
 My dad says it is not broken.
 Now I am getting a cold feeling in my toes on that side and my foot feels a little cold too.
 Is this normal?
 Is it just a side effect of the ankle swelling up so much?

 You are right that, generally speaking, this tends to be the result of the swelling itself, and it tends to improve over time as the swelling goes down.
 However, with a severe ankle injury, it is possible to damage blood vessels or nerves running to the foot, and this can be a serious problem requiring immediate medical attention.
 Your doctor can examine the foot and make sure there is no evidence of this.
 Your doctor will be also able to determine if your ankle is badly enough sprained that you need crutches or a brace.
 In the most severe cases, they may want to have you see a sports medicine or orthopedic specialist for follow up to make sure things are healing well.
 They can also give you a prescription for pain medication to help you stay comfortable.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.